Korwin coat of arms: History

-For some reason, an old Polish knightly chivalry clan family chose raven as their symbol.
-Perhaps it was their attribute symbol because those clans, then pagans, were more ancients than the christening of Poland and the rise of the Kingdom of Piast Dynasty.

-Many centuries later, we know about it from a grant of privilege to Wawrzęta (or Wawrzyniec - Lawrence) Korwin z Ślepowrony from Duke Konrad I of Masovia, at Warsaw in 1224, according to Jan Długosz, Bartholomew Paprocki, Count Juliusz Ostrowski, etc. The authors understand the Korwin "proper" actual drawing came to Poland from Hungary, more or less two centuries later.
+The raven is a prominent symbol in Polish heraldry, most notably associated with the Ślepowron heraldic clan.
+Heraldic tradition often attributes the symbol to the clan's ancient origins, with some theories suggesting that the motif predates the Christianization of Poland and the rise of the Piast dynasty.
+These potential pagan roots are frequently cited by historians to explain the symbol's presence in Polish armorials prior to the full establishment of Western chivalric customs.

+Historically, the raven motif is documented in a 1224 grant of privilege issued in Warsaw by Duke Konrad I of Masovia to Wawrzęta (also identified as Wawrzyniec or Lawrence) Korwin of Ślepowron.
+This event is recorded in the works of several prominent heraldic historians and chroniclers, including Jan Długosz, Bartosz Paprocki, and Count Juliusz Ostrowski.

+While the Ślepowron clan is considered indigenous to Poland, heraldic scholars generally distinguish it from the Korwin "proper" variant.
+The latter is widely understood to have been introduced to Poland from Hungary approximately two centuries later, eventually becoming associated with the original Ślepowron lineage through later genealogical and heraldic developments.

-The so-called Roman-Hungarian legend of Korwin starts in the 16th century under the influence of Renaissance humanism culture and vivacious contacts between Polish nobility and Hungarian Royal Court.
+The Roman-Hungarian legend of Korwin starts in the 16th century under the influence of Renaissance humanism culture and vivacious contacts between Polish nobility and Hungarian Royal Court.
 In that kingdom, the Wallachian-Hungarian family of Korvin had flourish in 1400, and a baroque legend argues them descending from one of the Roman gens Valerii.
 At one time there was in Rome a distinguished tribune named Marcus Valerius Corvus, a Roman general who got the agnomen Corvinus in the following manner: In 349BC, the Roman Army moved against the Barbarians, and before the battle began, a warrior of great size and strength came forward and challenged anyone in the Roman cavalry to single combat, whereupon Valerius stepped forward.
 Just as he was about to engage the barbarian, a raven flew from a trunk, perched upon Valerius's helmet, and began to attack his foe's eyes with its beak so fiercely that the warrior was blind.
 With this, the Roman beat him easily, and from that time, Valerius was called Corvinus (from Corvus, "raven").
-His descendant, Marcus Valerius Messalla Corvinus (64BC – 8AD) was chosen to the Roman consulate with Caesar Augustus and the Baroque authors understand he became a big landowner in the Dacian-Panonnian frontiers.
+His descendant, Marcus Valerius Messalla Corvinus (64BC – 8AD) was chosen to the Roman consulate with Caesar Augustus and the Baroque authors understand he became a big landowner in the Dacian-Pannonian frontiers.
 If however any of his supposed Hungarians descendants, and a Polish branch of this family carried on the name, nobody really knows...